adnancodes29/TailwindCss-and-WebPack5/README.md

 Now we can use **tailwindcss**.
 To test this we can add next **class** to our **body tag**.

+> [!NOTE]
-> [!NOTE] And delete alert function from src/index.js to stop annoying alert and import style.css just like this:
+> Delete alert function from src/index.js to stop annoying alert and import style.css just like this:

 ```javascript
 import './style.css'